vsheg/intermediate-ml/content/7-bayesian/index.typ

   a^*(bold(x)) = arg min_(y' in Y) sum_(y in Y) lambda_(y|y') dot p(y) dot p(bold(x)|y)
 $

+#margin[
+  This generalized form allows for sophisticated cost modeling.
+For example, in multiclass medical diagnosis, misclassifying a malignant tumor as benign might have a much higher cost than misclassifying it as any other non-benign condition.
+The cost matrix $lambda_(y|y')$ encodes these domain-specific priorities.
+]

 This records the total probability that the algorithm will confuse the true class with another class, taking penalties into account.
 The original formulation treats the error cost as a class weight; the more dangerous it is to make a mistake on a class, the greater its weight.

-The minimal error value $R(a)$ is achieved if the class $y'$ is chosen for which the probability of error is **minimal**:
+The minimal error value $R(a)$ is achieved if the class $y'$ is chosen for which the probability of error is *minimal*:

 $
   a^*(bold(x)) = arg min_(y' in Y) sum_(y in Y) lambda_(y|y') dot p(y) dot p(bold(x)|y)
 $

-In the original formulation, the posterior probability of class $y$ is **maximized**, and $arg max$ is used over the true classes.
+In the original formulation, the posterior probability of class $y$ is *maximized*, and $arg max$ is used over the true classes.
 In this generalization, the class $y'$ is chosen for which the prediction of error probability is lowest.

 = Naïve Bayes Classifier